-This simple score is seen as a good metric for understanding whether your customers like your service because they are being asked whether they would put their neck on the line and promote you to their nearest and dearest.
-It's a pretty good indication of how you compare to competitors (if you can get that data) and tracked over time it can tell you whether you're improving or things are getting worse for your customers.
+The reason this score is seen as a good metric for understanding whether your customers like your service is because they are being asked whether they would put their reputation on the line and promote you to their nearest and dearest.
+Potentially it’s a good indication of how you compare to competitors (if you can get that data) and tracked over time it can tell you whether you're improving things or things are getting worse for your customers.

 There are a few ways that companies tend to ask this question of their users, the main ones I've experienced are:

-Individual pieces of feedback aren't much use so as the spreadsheet grew I would create another column where I would categorise the users' feedback; for example 'search filters', 'product images', 'sign up'.
+Individual pieces of feedback aren't much use but as the spreadsheet grows you can categorise the feedback and look for patterns.
+For example label up ‘struggles with search filters', ‘wants bigger product images', ‘stuck on sign up'.
 I'd then keep count of how often these issues appeared and could focus attention on those that caused the most problems.
-If they were highlighting issues I'd seen in user testing then this gave an idea of scale, so every now and then it was worth referring to.

 You can just use your normal email provider to send out the question to users or Google forms (free), Wufoo (free & from £12/mo), or Survey Monkey (free & from £26/mo) to do something more comprehensive.